The city and county of San Francisco have filed a complaint against several entities after one of their employees was injured by an individual.

 However, although workers’ compensation payments often preclude lawsuits between employees and employers, they do not cover third parties, such as contractors in the workplace.
-If a third party was responsible for a worker’s injury on the job, then they may be vulnerable to a lawsuit, regardless of the workers’ compensation system.
+If a third party was responsible for a worker’s injury on the job, they may be vulnerable to a lawsuit, regardless of the workers’ compensation system.

 A highly regarded and well-respected trial lawyer, author and speaker, Reza Torkzadeh is the founder and managing attorney of TorkLaw – a premier plaintiff’s personal injury law firm specializing in complex catastrophic injury and wrongful death cases.